 Disclaimer: Peptides.org contains information about products that are intended for laboratory and research use only, unless otherwise explicitly stated.
 This information, including any referenced scientific or clinical research, is made available for educational purposes only.
 Likewise, any published information relative to the dosing and administration of reference materials is made available strictly for reference and shall not be construed to encourage the self-administration or any human use of said reference materials.
 Peptides.org makes every effort to ensure that any information it shares complies with national and international standards for clinical trial information and is committed to the timely disclosure of the design and results of all interventional clinical studies for innovative treatments publicly available or that may be made available.
 However, research is not considered conclusive.
 Peptides.org makes no claims that any products referenced can cure, treat or prevent any conditions, including any conditions referenced on its website or in print materials.

 Melanotan is a synthetic peptide – a short chain of amino acids.
 Peptides are like proteins but smaller.
-They work as chemical signalers in the body and help the body regulate itself.
+They work as chemical messengers in the body and help the body regulate itself.

-Melanotan was created to be chemically similar in structure to the naturally occurring hormone alpha-melanocyte-stimulating hormone (α-MSH) , which binds to your body's melanocortin receptors.
+Melanotan was created to be chemically similar in structure to the naturally occurring hormone alpha-melanocyte-stimulating hormone (α-MSH) , which binds to the body's melanocortin receptors.

-When Melanotan binds to the MC-1 receptor, it stimulates the body to increase the production of melanin, the substance in the skin that gives it its pigment.
-Increasing melanin makes it easier for the body to tan, protects skin cells from sun damage, and reduces the risk of skin cancer [3, 4].
+When melanotan binds to the MC-1 receptor, it stimulates the body to increase the production of melanin, the substance in the skin that gives it its pigment.
+Increasing melanin makes it easier for the body to tan, protects skin cells from Sun damage, and reduces the risk of certain types of skin cancer [3, 4].
 Because it stimulates melanocyte growth, however, there is a strong rationale to be concerned that, over time, use of the same peptide might lead to the worst type of skin cancer, cutaneous malignant melanoma (CMM).